Vietnam national under-23 football team: 2021 Southeast Asian Games

-Due to the COVID-19 pandemic, the 2021 Seagames hosted by Vietnam, were postponed to 2022.
-Playing in front of their home fans, Vietnam would successfully defend their Seagames title, as coach Park Hang-seo in his last tournament for the u23/Olympic team, led the nation to their 2nd straight gold medal.
-Vietnam began their campaign in the 31st Seagames with a comfortable 3–0 win over Indonesia.
-However, they failed to breakthrough in the second match, as Vietnam were held to a draw against the Philippines by a score of 0-0.
-Vietnam was bounce back and win both their last group matches against Myanmar and Timor-Leste to advance to the knockout stage.
-Vietnam was also narrowly defeat Malaysia in a thrilling semi-final match that went to extra time, to advance to the Final.
-Facing their biggest rivals Thailand, an 83rd-minute winner by Nhâm Mạnh Dũng erupted the Mỹ Đình National Stadium in cheers as Vietnam won back to back gold medals in the Seagames football tournament.
-Vietnam ended their final match with 0 goal conceded, a SEA Games record, before coach Park Hang-seo exit the Under 23/Olympic team.
+Due to the COVID-19 pandemic, the 2021 Southeast Asian Games hosted by Vietnam, were postponed to 2022.
+Playing in front of their home fans, Vietnam would successfully defend their SEA Games title, as coach Park Hang-seo in his last tournament for the U23/Olympic team, led the nation to their 2nd consecutive gold medal.
+Vietnam began their campaign in the 31st SEA Games with a comfortable 3–0 win over Indonesia.
+However, they failed to breakthrough in the second match, as Vietnam were held to a draw against the Philippines by a score of 0–0.
+Vietnam would bounce back and win both of their last group matches against Myanmar and Timor-Leste to advance to the knockout stage.
+Vietnam also narrowly defeated Malaysia in a thrilling semi-final match that went to extra time, to advance to the final with a 1–0 victory.
+Facing their biggest rivals Thailand, an 83rd-minute winner by Nhâm Mạnh Dũng erupted the Mỹ Đình National Stadium in cheers as Vietnam won back-to-back gold medals in the SEA Games football tournament.
+Vietnam ended their final match with no goals conceded, a SEA Games record, before coach Park Hang-seo left the Under-23/Olympic team.

+2023 Southeast Asian Games

+After the victory at the 2021 SEA Games, coach Park Hang-seo left the Vietnamese team.
+Subsequently, Vietnam participated in the 2023 Southeast Asian Games under the management of Philippe Troussier.
+Vietnam were seeded into Group B, along with Thailand, Malaysia, Laos and Singapore.
+Vietnam achieved comfortable wins against Laos (2–0) and Singapore (3–1) in the opening matches, and narrowly defeated Malaysia 2–1 to guarantee their qualification to the knockouts.
+After a 1–1 draw against Thailand, the team finished second in Group B (lower goal difference compared to Thailand) and would face Group A winners Indonesia.
+Against 10-men Indonesia, Vietnam squandered many chances in the semi-final match and lost 2–3 in the dying minutes, unable to win their third gold medal in a row.
+Regardless, Vietnam managed to win the third-place match against Myanmar 3–1 and secured the bronze medal.